 In the ROD, the EPA acknowledged that much of the data used in preparing the ROD was more than a decade old and would need to be updated with a new round of "baseline" sampling to be conducted prior to the remedial design phase.
 Accordingly, the ROD provided for additional pre-remedial design investigative work and baseline sampling to be conducted in order to provide a baseline of current conditions and delineate particular remedial actions for specific areas within the Site.
-This additional sampling needs to occur prior to proceeding with the next phase in the process which is the remedial design.
-The remedial design phase is an engineering phase during which additional technical information and data will be collected, identified and incorporated into technical drawings and specifications developed for the subsequent remedial action.
+This additional sampling was required prior to proceeding with the next phase in the process which is the remedial design.
+The remedial design phase is an engineering phase during which additional technical information and data are collected, identified and incorporated into technical drawings and specifications developed for the subsequent remedial action.
 Moreover, the ROD provided only Site-wide cost estimates and did not provide sufficient detail to estimate costs for specific sediment management areas within the Site.
 Following issuance of the ROD, EPA proposed that the PRPs, or a subgroup of PRPs, perform the additional investigative work identified in the ROD under a new consent order.

 In December 2017, we and three other PRPs entered into a new Administrative Settlement Agreement and Order on Consent with EPA to perform such preremedial design investigation and baseline sampling over a two-year period.
-We estimated that our share of the costs of performing such work would be approximately \$2 million, which we recorded to environmental liabilities and selling, general and administrative expense in the consolidated financial statements in fiscal 2018.
-We believe that such costs will be fully covered by existing insurance coverage and, thus, also recorded an insurance receivable for \$2 million in fiscal 2018, resulting in no net impact to our consolidated results of operations.
-As of August 31, 2019 and 2018, our loss contingencies include \$1 million and \$2 million, respectively, for our estimated share of the costs of the investigation, including pre-remedial design investigative activities.
+We estimated that our share of the costs of performing such work would be approximately \$2 million, which we accrued in fiscal 2018.
+Such costs were fully covered by existing insurance coverage and, thus, we also recorded an insurance receivable for \$2 million in fiscal 2018, resulting in no net impact to our consolidated results of operations.

 The pre-remedial design investigation and baseline sampling work has been completed, and the report evaluating the data was submitted to EPA on June 17, 2019.
 The evaluation report concludes that Site conditions have improved substantially since the data forming the basis of the ROD was collected over a decade ago.
 The analysis contained in the report has significant implications for remedial design and remedial action at the Site.
 EPA has reviewed the report, finding with a few limited corrections that the data is of suitable quality and generally acceptable and stating that such data will be used, in addition to existing and forthcoming design-level data, to inform implementation of the ROD.
-However, EPA did not agree that the data or the analysis support the conclusions presented in the report.
-We and other PRPs disagree with EPA's position on use of the more recent data and are reviewing EPA's comments and our options.
+However, EPA did not agree that the data or the analysis warrants a change to the remedy at this time and reaffirmed its commitment to proceed with remedial design.
+We and other PRPs disagree with EPA's position on use of the more recent data and will continue to pursue limited, but critical, changes to the selected remedy for the Site during the remedial design phase.